wp-plugins/flickpress/readme.txt

 == Changelog ==

+= 1.9 =
+* Added some caption customization options.
+* Moved widget into main plugin.

 = 1.8.1 =
 * More conflict insulation in the popup tool.
 * Tag list now starts with popular, with option to list all.